 Nightfall is the time to feed the dogs their one meal of the day.
 One fish must be thawed out for each dog.
 They devour it eagerly, then curl up in tight woolly balls on their spruce boughs to rest.
 Only on a desperately cold night will they whimper as they try in vain to tighten themselves against the cruel bite of the frost.

-A man seldom sleeps right through a winter night in the open.
-He must crawl out of his robes after a few hours to let the body heat escape (otherwise condensation would stiffen the robe) and to replenish the fire which has probably died down to red embers.
-Sometimes the wind has changed.
-Then a face full of flying snow awakens him and sends him scurrying to change the position of his canvas screen.
 Getting out of a warm robe into a fresh layer of snow does not make a trapper a happy man.
-Truly, there are many hardships attached to camping out in the North -- but hardships don't really hurt anybody.
+Truly, there are many hardships attached to camping out in the North -- but hardships don't hurt anybody.
 They certainly build up a man's resistance to the cold.
-I remember once visiting a fish camp at Cree Lake when trout was being hauled out by Caterpillar tractor.
+I remember once visiting a fish camp at Cree Lake when trout were being hauled out by Caterpillar tractor.
 The camp owner, Fritz Clarke of Meadow Lake, had thrown it up late in the fall from green logs and it wasn't too warm.
-At the time of my visit his men were shivering around the airtight heater grumbling about the cold.
+At the time of my visit, his men were shivering around the airtight heater grumbling about the cold.
 I had taken off most of my clothes and was sitting as far from the stove as I could manage and sweating even so -- as uncomfortable from heat as they were from lack of it.
-Early next morning, I set out with my five dogs to make the forty-five mile trip to the north end of Cree Lake.
+Early the next morning, I set out with my five dogs to make the forty-five mile trip to the north end of Cree Lake.
 It was a cold morning with fresh snow on the trail, hard pulling for the dogs.
 I ran most of the way to keep warm and to make it easier for them, now and then hopping on the back of my toboggan for a rest.

 The next summer I happened to meet Fritz back at Meadow Lake and we were talking about the time I dropped into his Cree Lake camp with the airtight heater that wasn't keeping his men warm.